 This trail has gained popularity over the years for many good reasons.
 The parking lot is rather small with limited spots available and no nearby roads to park on.
 With that being said, we’d recommend checking Google Maps for busy times and trying to avoid typical busy hours, especially on summer days.
 If you plan on enjoying this trail in the winter, take a lesson from my friend, don’t wear flat shoes.
 You’ll likely slip your way to the top!

-This trail was first built in 1962 by the Bureau of Land Management as the first developed recreational site in Idaho, according to Visit North Idaho.
-Further amenities include two picnic shelters with tables, pit toilets, drinking water, trash bins, and is accessible to visitors with disabilities.
-Furthermore, a boat launch lies below the trail as well as down the road near the exit you take to get to this trail.
+This Trail was first built in 1962 by the Bureau of Land Management as the first developed recreational site in Idaho, according to Visit North Idaho.
+Further amenities include two picnic shelters with tables, pit toilets, drinking water, and trash bins, which are accessible to visitors with disabilities.
+Furthermore, a boat launch lies below the Trail and down the road near the exit you take to get to this Trail.

 How do you plan on spending time with Lake Coeur d’Alene?

-We'd love to hear about your next planned adventure, as well as your past experiences with any of the adventures we talked about in this article!
+We’d love to hear about your next planned adventure and your past experiences with any of the adventures we talked about in this article!
 We welcome and look forward to your feedback in the comments below.
-Happy adventuring from the Live Coeur d'Alene team!
+Happy adventuring from the Live Coeur d’Alene team!